 Vito C. There is a reason for this.

-formerly worked for the Rollei company, then owner of Minox.
-He was
+he worked for the Rollei company, owner of the

-Voigtländer brand and Lange had begun the development of a new camera,
+Voigtländer brand since 1971, Lange had begun the development of a new

 the Voigtländer Vito C. The choice of this name is a bit unlucky, as